mephistolist/godev/README.md

 # godev
-A cross-platform devops project in Golang that's built for speed.
+A cross-platform devops project in Golang that's built for speed and customization.